 They are today’s heroes who are helping pave the way for tomorrow’s people with dementia.
 They are doing this by helping one another live better with dementia today.
 By doing so, they are breaking down the stigmas and misconceptions.

-Please learn more about this group by reading my article on Maria Shriver:
+Please learn more about this group by reading my complete article: